jaredtumiel/fastpages/_posts/2020-10-14-spinning-up-in-ai.md

 ## How to use this syllabus

 Generally, [*dive in*](http://mindingourway.com/dive-in/).
 Don't wait to finish all the prerequisites before you try getting your head around the theory.
-Jeremy Howard from Fast.ai has this great line about playing around with a system *before* you fully understand it, and once you have a feel for it, only then do you go learn the technical details.
+Jeremy Howard from [Fast.ai](https://course.fast.ai) has this great line about getting a feel for something by playing around with the full construct *before* you fully understand it, and once you have a feel for it, only then do you go learn the technical details.
 So even though this list starts with "prerequisites", treat that as a placeholder, go until you get stuck, and then come back and see if you can find the answer to the stuck-feeling in one of the prerequisites.

 I've also tried to have a hierarchy of materials within each category, starting with short, intuitive primers and ending with longer, more technical material that only becomes relevant as your interests deepen.
 There isn't a strict order to the materials, which is why it's probably better to go iteratively deeper across all the categories, instead of linearly down the list.